javieraespinosa/Triple-A-household-energy-analysis/README.md

 Triple-A: Analysis and Visual Exploration of Households' Energy Consumption
 ==========

-[Triple-A](http://triple-a-interreg.eu) is a EU-INTERREG project aiming at reducing CO2 emissions in Europe by generating awareness in homeowners about households carbon footprint.
-In this context, we develop an interactive dashboard using [Dash](https://dash.plotly.com), in order to show homeowners their **energy consumption patterns**.
+[Triple-A](http://triple-a-interreg.eu) is a EU-INTERREG project aiming at reducing CO2 emissions in cities by generating awareness in homeowners about households carbon footprint.
+This repository contains an interactive dashboard developped in the context of Triple-A intented to show homeowners their **energy consumption patterns** through time.

+## Dataset

 The dashboard uses data collected from a house in the north of France during 1-year.
+The dataset is composed of measurements from 4 sensors:

+* electricity
+* gas
+* indoor/outdoor temperatures

+The raw dataset is available at the [Triple-A-household-energy-dataset](https://github.com/javieraespinosa/Triple-A-household-energy-dataset) repository.

+## Data Preparation

+The data powering the dashboard is the result of a cleansing process described in the notebooks of the [data-preparation](./data-preparation) folder.
+The folder also contains the docker files required for running the notebooks (e.g., jupyter server, python dependencies).

+## Dashboard

-The data and the cleaning process details are availables in the [data-analysis](https://github.com/javieraespinosa/TripleA-household-energy-analysis/tree/master/data-analysis) folder.
+The dashboard is a [Dash.plotly](http://dash.plotly.com/) application.
+The code is in the [visual-exploration-demo](./visual-exploration-demo) folder.

+## Other Works Based on this Project

-This work was the basis for the [GreenHome](./GreenHome.pdf) CO2 and energy consumption prediction and metering system.
+This work was the basis for the [GreenHome](./GreenHome.pdf) system, a CO2 and energy consumption prediction and metering platform, developped by [Maysaa Khalil](https://www.linkedin.com/in/mkhalil2208/) as part of her master final project.